NoisyAtom/noisyAtom_config/noisyatom_webportal/README.md

 ## 3. Brief Description Of Files
 Here is a brief description of each playbook you’ll find:

+### 3.2 create_users.yml
+This creates an admin and CMS user on the remote server.
+When setting up server components and installing software the admin user will be used.
+When running the web portal and setting the portal up only the CMS user will be used.

 * create_users.yml      – Create an admin and CMS user on the server.
 * install_software.yml  - Install nginx, django, postgres using apt, setup DB, setup virtual environment, start postgres service, start nginx, stop nginx.
 Block root from SSH access